-This a common trend in the world of retailers but a proper omnichannel experience for the customers is still a distant dream.
-It may be a dream but it has the potential to be turned into a reality so make sure that you retain all the necessary information regarding it and try to convert it into a reality.
+This is a common trend in the world of retailers, but a proper omnichannel experience for customers is still a distant dream.
+It may be a dream, but it has the potential to be turned into a reality, so make sure that you retain all the necessary information regarding it and try to convert it into a reality.

 UX/UI, in recent times, have become vital in deciding the success of your website.
 UX/UI has become even more important than logo design and banner design in today’s world.
 If you are able to provide an attractive interface to the customers than you will lure even more of them to your website.
 Human factors that come in count while creating a UX/UI based interface are:

 Also Read: How To Develop A Mobile App For eCommerce